mgaudin/Hy2roresO/docs/user-docs/how_to.rst

    Window asking if the user wants to reverse a feature

 You can reverse the feature which is being processed or not.
-You can also, according to the number of streams that could be reversed, ask to reverse them all or to let them all at their initial state.
+You can also ask to reverse them all or to let them all at their initial state, knowing the number of streams that could be reversed.

-*Note : The algorithm does not modify the layer in itself by reversing some features, it is only for its good process !*
+*Note : The algorithm does not modify the layer in itself by reversing some features, it is only for its good process!*

 End of the algorithm
 -----------------